-Each dot in the chart below was a member of the House of Representatives in 2016.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-McDermott is shown as a purple triangle. (analysis methodology)
+McDermott is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2016 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
 5444 (112th): Export-Import Bank Reauthorization Act of 2012

 - H.R.
 5618 (111th): Restoration of Emergency Unemployment Compensation Act of 2010

 - H.R.
 3548 (111th): Worker, Homeownership, and Business Assistance Act of 2009

 - H.R.
 6867 (110th): Unemployment Compensation Extension Act of 2008